yngtodd/notes/reinforcement_learning/hyperspace/literature/henderson_DeepRLThatMatters2017.rst

   by novel methods.
 However, reproducing deep RL results is seldom straightforward, and the literature reports a wide range of results for the same baseline algorithms (Islam et al. 2017)."

+* Reproducibility can be affected by extrinsic factors (hyperparameters) and intrinsic factors (random seeds and environment properties).

+* Paper focuses on *policy gradient methods*.

+* "We note that the diversity of metrics and lack of significance testing in the RL literature creates the potential for misleading reporting of results.
+We demonstrate possible benefits of significance testing using techniques common in machine learning and statistics."

+  * How does this line up with the performance profiles of Dolan and More?